cdktf/cdktf-provider-okta/docs/appSignonPolicy.typescript.md

 - *Type:* boolean | cdktf.IResolvable

-Default rules of the policy set to `DENY` or not.
+If false, the default rule of the policy is set access to `DENY`.

-If `false`, it is set to `DENY`. **WARNING** setting this attribute to false change the OKTA default behavior.
+Otherwise default behavior of the default rule is to leave access at `ALLOW`.  **WARNING** setting this attribute to false changes policy rule's default behavior.
 Use at your own risk.
-This is only apply during creation, so import or update will not work
+This is only applied during creation and does not affect import or update.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.14.0/docs/resources/app_signon_policy#catch_all AppSignonPolicy#catch_all}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.14.1/docs/resources/app_signon_policy#catch_all AppSignonPolicy#catch_all}

 ---